typedb/typedb-docs/_07-examples/02-schema.md

 In this tutorial, our aim is to write a schema and load it into our `phone_calls` knowledge graph - one that describes the reality of our dataset.

 ## The Dataset
-First off, let’s look at the dataset we are going to be working with in this series.
+First off, let’s look at the dataset we are going to be working within this series.
 Simply put, we’re going to have:

 **people** who **call** each other.
-Those who make calls, have a **contract** with **company** “Telecom”.
+Those who make calls have a **contract** with **company** “Telecom”.

 People, calls, contracts and companies.
 That’s what we are dealing with.
 But what do we want to get out of this data?

 ## The Insights
-At the end of this series of examples, we aim obtain the following insights from the dataset contained within this knowledge graph.
+At the end of this series of examples, we aim to obtain the following insights from the dataset contained within this knowledge graph.

 - Since September 10th, which customers called the person X?
 - Who are the people who have received a call from a London customer aged over 50 who has previously called someone aged under 20?